 High-performing teams are given the option to continue working on their projects beyond the end of the course through the “Biodesign NEXT" extension funding program.
 Learn more about Biodesign NEXT.

-To apply for the spring 2020 offering of Biodesign Fundamentals, please complete access the online application on or before March 1 at 5:00 pm.
+To apply for the spring 2021 offering of Biodesign Fundamentals, please complete access the online application on or before March 12, 2021 at 11:59 pm PT.
+If you are chosen to participate in the course, the MED275B teaching team will confirm your placement by Friday, March 19.

 What the Students Are Saying…